Distribute Credentials Securely Using Secrets

 Convert your secret data to a base-64 representation

-Suppose you want to have two pieces of secret data: a username my-app
+Suppose you want to have two pieces of secret data: a username my-app and a password

-.
+39528$vdg7Jb.
 First, use a base64 encoding tool to convert your username and password to a base64 representation.
 Here’s an example using the commonly available base64 program:

 echo -n 'my-app' | base64

-The output shows that the base-64 representation of your username is bXktYXBw
+echo -n '39528$vdg7Jb' | base64The output shows that the base-64 representation of your username is bXktYXBw,

-and the base-64 representation of your password is Mzk1MjgkdmRnN0pi
+and the base-64 representation of your password is Mzk1MjgkdmRnN0pi.

 Caution: Use a local tool trusted by your OS to decrease the security risks of external tools.